 Pre-implementation baseline data for standard metrics CE #1, CE #2, and the first local metric is unavailable.
 In accordance with written instruction from HUD, data from the first fiscal year for which these metrics were reported (FY 2015) was used to establish the baseline.

-The local metric "Average HAP Cost" was added through our FY 2015 Annual MTW Report to capture information about potential HAP savings related to this activity.
-This report is the first to include outcome data for this metric.
+The local metric "Average HAP Cost" was added through our FY 2015 Annual MTW Report to identify potential HAP savings related to this activity.

 Activity 13: Local Inspection Policies